archanakalburgi/Image_Search_OpenAI_Clip/docs/install_notes.md

 # Python installation might ne a issuse esp to use clip which requires come dev tools right
 ## Lza - Not Found error
-Can be fixed by  PYTHON_CONFIGURE_OPTS="--enable-framework" pyenv install 3.8.10
+Fixed by  PYTHON_CONFIGURE_OPTS="--enable-framework" pyenv install 3.8.10